How I Eliminated (Almost) All Grading Problems In My Classroom

 by Terry Heick

-Grading is one of the most urgent bugaboos of good teaching.
+Grading problems are one of the most urgent bugaboos of good teaching.

 It can demoralize teachers, too.
 If half the class is failing, any teacher worth their salt will take a long, hard look at themselves and their craft.